 We are keen to welcome outstanding researchers to join our community as Independent Research Fellows through one of the various external funding schemes available.

-This includes non-subject specific schemes such as the British Academy Postdoctoral Fellowship, the Newton Fellowship, or the Marie-Sklodowska Curie Individual Fellowships scheme, as well as philosophy-specific Postdoctoral Fellowships such as the Analysis Trust/Mind Association studentship.
+This includes non-subject specific schemes such as the British Academy Postdoctoral Fellowship, the Newton Fellowship, the Marie Sklodowska-Curie Individual Fellowships scheme, or the UKRI Future Leaders Fellowship scheme, as well as philosophy-specific Postdoctoral Fellowships such as the Analysis Trust/Mind Association studentship.

-The UKRI Future Leaders Fellowship at York.
-The UKRI Future Leaders Fellowship scheme offers up to 7 years of postdoctoral funding for researchers with outstanding potential to establish themselves as independent research leaders.
+The UKRI Future Leaders Fellowship scheme offers up to seven years of postdoctoral funding for researchers with outstanding potential to establish themselves as independent research leaders.

 We can provide support for the development of your Fellowship application.
 This support can include:

 Learn more about support for Fellowships at the University.